musienkoyuriy/github-pretty-issues/README.md

 # github-pretty-issues
-> Find the right answers faster
+> Get the issue's solution faster

 This is a lightweight Google Chrome extension for Github that allows you to see issue answers sorted by popularity.
 It can be useful to find right answers faster.